Cray-HPE/docs-csm/operations/iscsi_sbps/iscsi_sbps.md

 It is initiated during bootprep (`management-nodes-rollout`) in order to do worker node personalization automatically during boot time.

+After the worker node personalization, verify the same using [Node_Personalization_Verification](Node_Personalization_Verification.md)

 ### 2. Run GOSS test suite

 In order to verify the readiness of the iSCSI targets before triggering the boot of compute nodes or UANs, it is important to run GOSS tests as sanity checks on iSCSI targets.

 Refer to [GOSS tests for SBPS](https://github.com/Cray-HPE/sbps-marshal/blob/main/GOSS_tests_for_sbps.md) for the details.